 To best answer behavioral interview questions, use specific examples or stories to demonstrate the skills the company is seeking.

 Business consultants work in small teams, for long hours, while traveling extensively.
-They conduct extensive research and analysis to develop recommendations for clients.
+They conduct extensive research and analysis to develop specific recommendations for clients.

 Being able to use data to support a point, think quickly on your feet, and communicate with confidence are all important parts of the job.
 Analysts and more junior consultants spend a lot of time researching, gathering data, and doing complicated data analysis with spreadsheets and other database tools.
 More senior consultants, managers, and Partners spend a lot of time building PowerPoint presentations and conducting meetings to vet ideas and present insights to clients.
 It’s important to be able to get along with your teammates, understand your role, and be someone who supports your team members.